 The Societies Act (British Columbia) requires a society (other than a society designated as a member-funded society) to include, in its financial statements, the disclosure of any remuneration paid to its directors, and remuneration paid to employees and contractors earning more than \$75,000 during the fiscal year.
-For the fiscal year ended 31 August 2020, included in wages and benefits is one employee with remuneration over \$75,000.
-The total paid to this individual was \$90,385.
-No remuneration was paid to members of the Board of Directors for the 2020 fiscal year.
+For the fiscal year ended 31 August 2024, included in wages and benefits are two (2023 - three) employees with remuneration over \$75,000.
+The total paid to these individuals was \$193,036 (2023 - \$271,482).
+No remuneration was paid to members of the Board of Directors for the 2024 or 2023 fiscal years.